InsightSoftwareConsortium/ITKSphinxExamples/src/Core/Common/ApplyAFilterOnlyToASpecifiedRegionOfAnImage/Documentation.rst

-Apply A Filter Only To A Specified Region Of An Image
+Apply a Filter Only to a Specified Region of an Image
 =====================================================

 .. index::